sandarshsridhar/wiz-spotify-connected/README.md

 A service to sync your [Philips Wiz lights](https://www.wizconnected.com/) to playing Spotify music

+## Project Archived: Spotify API Changes

+This project is now archived and no longer usable due to Spotify's recent changes to their Web API.
+As of November 27, 2024, Spotify has restricted access to essential API endpoints, including Audio Analysis, for newly created apps without Extended Quota Mode.

+Since this project relied on these APIs to sync Wiz lights to Spotify music, it is no longer functional.

+For more details, please read Spotify's official announcement [here](https://developer.spotify.com/blog/2024-11-27-changes-to-the-web-api).

+Thank you to everyone who supported and used this project while it lasted! ❤️

+If Spotify revises their decision on these API restrictions in the future, there is a possibility this project could be revived.
+Stay tuned for any updates!

+(The original project instructions and setup details remain below for reference.)

 ## Features

 * Built purely with Typescript and Express.js.